jaybee84/ml-in-rd/content/box_1_experimental_design.md

 ### Training and testing

-The implementation of a machine learning experiment begins with splitting a single dataset of interest such that 90% of the data is used for training (generally subdivided into the _training dataset_ and the _evaluation dataset_), and remaining 10% of the data is used as the _held-out validation dataset_.
+The implementation of a machine learning experiment begins with splitting a single dataset of interest such that 90% of the data is used for training (generally subdivided into the _training dataset_ and the _evaluation dataset_), and remaining 10% of the data is used for testing or validation (as the _held-out validation dataset_).
 This makes sure that all the datasets involved in training and testing a model maintain uniformity in the features.
 In case of rare diseases where multiple datasets may be combined to make a large enough training dataset, special care is taken to standardize the features and the patterns therein.
 The iterative training stage helps the model learn important patterns in the training dataset and then use the evaluation dataset to test for errors in prediction and update its learning parameters (_hyperparameter tuning_).